leonardocbrand/leonardocbrand/README.md

 ## 🚀 About me
 I have a degree in Civil Engineering and worked for about 3 years with civil construction.
-Now I'm focusing on the technology area in order to pursue a full-stack Dev career.
+Now I'm focusing on the technology area in order to pursue a dev full-stack career.

 ## More about me
 👩‍💻 Currently taking a Dev Full-Stack course at Trybe!